ArkMillion/.github/profile/README.md

 > Do meaningful things with like-minded people.

-We're not a big tech company — we're a small engineering team from **Shenzhen, China**, building real projects, keeping them open source, and improving with every commit.
+We're a small engineering team from **Shenzhen, China**, building real projects, keeping them open source, and improving with every commit.

 ---